-Our near-term goal is to establish a growing franchise in the multi-billion dollar U.S. hormonal contraceptive market built on approval of Twirla in the United States.
+Absent the consummation of the Merger, our near-term goal is to establish a growing franchise in the multi-billion dollar U.S. hormonal contraceptive market built on approval of Twirla in the United States.
 Our resources are currently focused on the commercialization of Twirla.
-In 2024, we plan to explore additional partnerships that could potentially increase the sales reach for Twirla, supplement growth, and further reduce operating expenses.
-We plan to explore all strategic opportunities, both internally and externally, that have the ability to maximize Twirla growth and increase shareholder value.
+In 2024, our initial plan was to explore additional partnerships that could potentially increase the sales reach for Twirla, supplement growth, and further reduce operating expenses.
+We planned to explore all strategic opportunities, both internally and externally, that have the ability to maximize Twirla growth and increase shareholder value.